 The software Requirements phase within the Software Systems Lifecycle.
 The use of models.
 The Requirements Elicitation Process: Joint Application Design, Prototyping, Requirements Inspections, Quality Function Deployment, Scenarios.
 Organizing and Analyzing the problem.
 Software Behaviour Specification: State-oriented, Function-oriented, Object-oriented.
 Formal Methods.
 Documentation for Software Requirements Specification.
 Specifying Nonbehavioural Requirements.
 Refinement of requirements into preliminary design.
-Lectures - 3 periods per week (one term)

-EE585 Real-time Software Design And Implementation
+EE585 Real-time Software Design and Implementation

 The interaction between requirements and design.
 Alternative approaches to design.
 Domain specific design methods.
 Tools that support specific methods.
 Focus on a particular method in the real-time embedded software domain, and on a supporting tool intended to be used in a host/target development environment.
-Software structures and architectures.
-Techniques for the specification of module behaviour.
+Software structures architectures. and Techniques for the specification of module behaviour.
 Use of mathematical techniques.
 Concurrency, distribution and performance issues.
 Iteration and rapid prototyping.
 Reusable designs and components.
 Patterns and frameworks.
 Automatic code generation.
 Transferring models to targets.
 Controllability and observability of models on both host and target.

-EE587 Topics In Software Engineering
+EE587 Topics in Software Engineering